box/developer.box.com/content/guides/box-ai/extract-metadata.md

   }'
 ```

-Using this approach results in a list of keywords
+Using this approach results in a list of keywords provided in the request and their values:

 ```bash
 {